Linuturk/www.onitato.com/content/post/20210920_f-150_lightning_event.md

 ![Frunk Manual Icons](/images/F-150-Lightning-Event/Lariat/PXL_20210920_230415506.jpg)

 Some more icons on the plastic cover around the Frunk.
-I also spied and indicator for traditional battery terminals on the left side, presumably for jumping in the case of a dead battery.
+I also spied an indicator for traditional battery terminals on the left side, presumably for jumping in the case of a dead battery.

 ### Powered Accessories